-You can set your customer at ease by covering the basics of a day on set long before they arrive:
+You can set your customer at ease by covering the basics of a day on set long before they arrive on the scene:

 • Who – Who will be present during the shoot and what will their roles be?

 • What – Guidance on what they should wear, bring and do.
-(Choice of clothing, where to park, proof of ID on secure sites, whether refreshments will be provided.)
-And if there are particular things you want them to share in their presentation, it's worth letting them know beforehand.
+(Choice of clothing, where to park, proof of ID on secure sites, whether refreshments will be provided etc.) If there are particular things you want them to share in their presentation, it's worth letting them know beforehand.

 • Where – The location of the shoot.
 Will it be in an office or work space, or would you benefit from hiring a special venue?
-For a customer testimonial however, the story and the speaker are key, so the background is often somewhat secondary.
+These things are good to know.
+For a customer testimonial however, the story and the speaker are key, so the background is somewhat secondary.

 • When – What time will they need to be on set and will there be downtime?
-For example, if you have multiple set ups, then perhaps they would want to bring something with them to do in those break periods.
+For example, if you have multiple set ups, then perhaps they might wish to bring something with them to do in those break periods.

 How to prepare your customer

-Your customer might have questions before the film day about whether they can do anything to prepare for the video.
+Your customer might have questions about whether they can do anything to prepare for the video before the film day.

 In the case of a customer testimonial, your purpose is to provide the stage for an authentic, heartfelt comment on the way your company operates.
 This could take the form of a story, an interview or casual conversation.